May 28, 2018

 Thank you to everyone who attended our Eighth NAG Collection Development Seminar – all 116 of you!
 This was our highest ever number at a seminar and proves the popularity of both the format and the topics.
 The feedback so far has been very positive, and if you would like to add you comments, our online survey is still open here.

 We would like to say a special thank you to our speakers for sharing their knowledge and experience with the group, and for taking the time to put together their slides.
-The slides from the whole day are still available via the Glisser interface at glsr.it/NAGcd8 and the papers will also feature in the next issue of Taking Stock if you couldn’t join us in Birmingham.
+The programme from the day is available here.
+Slides were shared during the day using the Glisser interface and the papers are featured in Taking Stock 27:1.

 Our Exhibitors – Anybook Library Services, OCLC and Proquest – made it possible to keep prices frozen at 2016 levels so huge thanks are also due to them and we hope you had the opportunity to chat to them on the day.
 Leaflets from all our exhibitors were also in your packs.